swaziloo/halloween/animatronicCrow/BUILD.md

 ### Sketches ###
 * [test-audio.ino](ino/test-audio.ino): Confirm the DFPlayer Mini installation and connections.
 Details on the serial monitor.
 Eyes blink for each file played.
 * [test-servo.ino](ino/test-servo.ino): Reset the servo to zero, then cycle half, full, zero every four seconds.
 Details on the serial monitor.
-Eyes blink for each file played.
+Eyes blink for each movement.
 * [test-all-with-loop.ino](ino/test-all-with-loop.ino): Configures a crow, initializes each component in sequence, then enters a simple random/motion loop.
 Details on the serial monitor.